 I wrote!
 Reader NotesGo to section

-Eighty per cent of the area is concentrated in the Chaco region, in the provinces of Santiago del Estero, Salta, Chaco and Formosa.
+Eighty per cent of the desmontes are concentrated in the Chaco region, in the provinces of Santiago del Estero, Salta, Chaco and Formosa.

-80% of deforestation in Argentina is concentrated in four provinces of the Chaco region: Santiago del Estero, Salta, Chaco and Formosa , where 113,000 hectares were lost last year, Greenpeace warned today in a report in which he blamed the “expansion out of control of the livestock industry.”
+Eighty percent of deforestation in Argentina is concentrated in four provinces in the Chaco region: Santiago del Estero, Salta, Chaco and Formosa , where 113,000 hectares were lost last year, Greenpeace warned today in a report in which it held responsibility; to the “uncontrolled expansion of the livestock industry”.

-The extinction of the yaguareté , the largest feline in America and the third in the world, is another of the risks warned by the research “The sacrifice of the forests of the Gran Chaco”, revealed today by the environmental organization.
+The extinction of the yaguareté - the largest feline in America and the third in the world - is another risk warned by the research “The sacrifice of the forests of Gran Chaco ", which was revealed today by the environmental organization.

-There he details that “the uncontrolled expansion of the livestock industry is generating a historic crime about a unique place: the Gran Chaco , South America's second forest ecosystem, after the Amazon.”
+It explains that “the uncontrolled expansion of the livestock industry is generating a historic crime on a unique place: Gran Chaco , the second forest ecosystem of South America, after the Amazon.”

-The importance of this space lies in the fact that there coexist, according to the report: 3,400 plant species, 500 bird species, 150 mammals, 120 reptiles, 100amphibians and more than 4 million people, of whom about 8% are indigenous, who depend on the forest to obtain food, water, timber and medicine.
+The importance of this space lies in the fact that, according to the report, 3,400 plant species, 500 species of birds, 150 mammals, 120 reptiles, 100amphibians and more than 4 million people, of whom about 8 per cent are indigenous, who depend on the forest to obtain food, water, wood and medicines.

-In this line, the organization held the responsibility of the “livestock industry” for making “the Chaco forests and almost all their species disappear” with its “large bulldozers”.
+In this vein, the organization blamed the “livestock industry” for making “the Chaco forests and almost all their species disappear” with its “big bulldozers.”

-The work warned that the “Argentine beef reaches the table of consumers of the world at the expense of the destruction of the forests of the Gran Chaco and the extinction of its king: the yaguareté”, one of the few species of Argentine fauna declared as a National Natural Monument by Law No. 25,463.
+The work warned that the “Argentine steak comes to the table of consumers in the world at the cost of the destruction of the forests of Gran Chaco and the extinction of its king: the yaguareté”, one of the few species of Argentine fauna declared as a National Natural Monument by Law No. 25.463.

-On the Yaguaretés of the Gran Chaco, he mentioned that they depend on very large territories (from 400 to 2,900 square kilometers) and added that “their decrease put the species on the verge of extinction in the region.”
+On the yaguaretés of Gran Chaco, he mentioned that they depend on very large territories (from 400 to 2,900 square kilometers) and added that “its decrease put the species on the verge of the extinction in the region”.

 The organization drew attention to the large refrigerators in Argentina that export beef to large supermarkets and wholesalers in Europe and

-The report also warned about the implementation of the Mercosur European Union agreement, stating that “demand for Argentine beef will grow, the export business of large refrigerators will be more profitable and the pressure on forests will increase.”
+The report also warned about the implementation of the Mercosur-European Union agreement, stating that “demand for Argentine beef will grow, the export business of large refrigerators will be more profitable and pressure on forests will increase.”

-In this sense he predicted that “its degradation, deforestation and fragmentation will leave almost no chance of survival to the last 20 Yaguaretés remaining in the Chaco region”, so he concluded that it is time to avoid this situation.
+In this sense, he predicted that “its degradation, deforestation and fragmentation will leave almost without the chance of survival the last 20 remaining yaguaretés in the Chaco region,” and he concluded that it is in time to avoid this situation.